 Rethinking the Approach to Discipleship:

 Rather than choosing programming based on personal preference or even based on what is popular within Christian culture, consider what has the most impact on your discipleship.
 It’s easy to get distracted by the package, but it’s important to zoom out and remember that we are simply called to make disciples.

 Moving people in church from believers to disciples requires equipping and empowering people within some useful structure.
 When people are equipped to grow spiritually, they often end up doing really powerful things like showing up and giving, volunteering, leading, and sharing their passion with others.

 Three Questions That Will Validate (or Challenge) Your Discipleship Strategy:

 It can be difficult to take a step back and objectively evaluate whether or not the activity we’re creating is actually making disciples.
 However, when we want to be intentional about creating environments where people experience life change, we need to ask ourselves the tough questions.

 Most church leaders can’t completely scrap the framework of their ministry and start over.
-But leaders can adapt some current processes to avoid becoming a church that simply collects people and reports their attendance.
+But leaders can adapt some current processes like introducing church management software to avoid becoming a church that simply collects people and reports their attendance.

 Investing deeply in the lives of people, equipping them with the tools they need to lead, and empowering them to engage in ministry is the heart of an Ephesians 4 church – and squarely at the heart of every leader equipping disciples to fulfill The Great Commission.